 We reseal injection pumps with the latest seals that are resistant to these elements, Contact Us for more details.

-One method we have applied ourselves to our own older machines / vehicles which we began to do many years ago, is to add engine oil to the fuel.
+One method we have applied ourselves to our own older machines / vehicles which we began to do many years ago, is to add 2 stroke oil to the fuel.

 Our preferred 2 stroke mix is a special brew of 100ml of 2 stroke oil with 150ml of C60 Micro Lube*, this is then thoroughly mixed & then added to the fuel tank, adding the special brew BEFORE filling with diesel will ensure a good dispersal of this special brew throughout thefuel tank.
 We use the 250ml special brew to every 65-70 litres of diesel fuel.

 *C60 Micro Lube is available from Team ZX1 Ltd, visit the website: team-zx1.com or email them: email@example.com